markholloway/markholloway.github.io/_posts/2018-12-14-macos-screencapture-terminal.md

 mbp2017:~ mh$ ./screencap.sh
 ```

-Once the script has executed there should be six `.jpg` files in the folder where the scripts was run
+Once the script has finished there will be 45 `.jpg` files in the folder where the script was run.

 ```
 mbp2017:~ mh$ ls